 Ming dynasty playwright Tang Xianzu (汤显祖, 1550-1616) is quite the celebrity these days.
 Often adapted into stage plays, his seminal work The Peony Pavilion (《牡丹亭》) is helping to spur the revival of Kunqu (昆曲, Kun opera).
-The Peony Pavilion (Young Lovers' Edition) for instance, produced by Pai Hsien-yung and performed by young actors of the Suzhou Kunqu Opera Theatre, not only created a sensation on both sides of the strait but also piqued the younger generation’s interest in Kunqu and of Tang Xianzu.
+The Peony Pavilion (Young Lovers' Edition) for instance, produced by Pai Hsien-yung and performed by young actors of the Suzhou Kunqu Opera Theatre, not only created a sensation on both sides of the Taiwan Strait but also piqued the younger generation’s interest in Kunqu and of Tang Xianzu.

 A young friend of mine made this observation: Tang Xianzu was a great playwright who lived in the same era and even died in the same year as William Shakespeare.
 In fact, the two can be called lighthouses illuminating Eastern and Western literature and drama.